graniecqu/COIT20246-T22026-GrahamRanie/week08.md

 ![Screenshot](./IMAGES/VM_cost.png)

 ## Task 6.
 Create a Storage Blob in Azur

+• Include a screenshot that shows one of the images and the full URL to access the image.
+• Include a screenshot of your Azure Portal resources that show the container(s).

 ## Task 7.
 Create a Resource Lock
 Explain the difference between a read-only lock and a delete lock.